 Each of the categories above targets a different type of chatbot user/scenario.
 Depending on how much your client wants to learn/work, you can offer him a specific type of tool, each one with its trade-offs.

-But this doesn’t mean your no-code tool needs to stick to one specific category.
-As we do in Xatkit, you can offer different interfaces/importers on top of the same engine: a no-work option for a given domain, an excel template for a no-learn scenario.
+But this doesn’t mean your chatbot generation tool needs to stick to one specific category.
+As we do in Xatkit, you can offer different interfaces/importers on top of the same engine: a no-work option for a given domain, an Excel template for a no-learn scenario.
 And you can even offer a low-code version for advanced users willing to use your tool’s chatbot API to complement the result of the no-code approach.